iredmail/docs/faq/1-errors.md

 [TOC]

 ## Postfix

+### Sender address rejected: not logged in

+Sample error message in Postfix log file:

+> Jun 24 11:57:13 mx1 postfix/smtpd[2667]: NOQUEUE: reject: RCPT from
+> mail.mydomain.com[1.2.3.4]: 553 5.7.1 <sombody@my-domain.com\>: Sender address
+> rejected: not logged in; from=<sombody@my-domain.com\>
+> to=<receipent@receipentdomain.com\> proto=ESMTP helo=<client_helo.com\>

+This error is caused by incorrectly configured mail client application, not a server issue.

+All mail users are forced to perform SMTP auth before sending email, so you must configure your mail client applications (Outlook, Thunderbird, ...) to enable SMTP authentication.

 ### Sender address rejected: not owned by user user@domain.ltd

 This error is caused by restriction rule `reject_sender_login_mismatch` in